You are here

 With your partnership, we can ensure that tomorrow’s nurses have what it takes to improve health and change lives here at home and around the world.

-In 2014, Duke University School of Nursing ranked 10th in National Institutes of Health funding for research.
-Among America’s Best Graduate Schools of Nursing, Duke ranked six in 2016, according to U.S. News and World Report.
-Six Duke nursing master’s degree programs also ranked in the top 10, including nurse practitioner in gerontology acute care and pediatric primary care, ranked second; anesthesia and nursing informatics, ranked third; and nurse practitioner in gerontology primary care and family primary care, ranked seventh.
+In 2016, Duke University School of Nursing ranked 4th in National Institutes of Health funding for research.
+Among America’s Best Graduate Schools of Nursing, Duke ranks #1 in 2018, according to U.S. News and World Report.
+Five Duke nursing master’s degree programs also rank in the top 10, including nurse practitioner in pediatric primary care, ranked second; anesthesia and nursing informatics, ranked third; nurse practitioner in family primary care, ranked fourth; and nurse practitioner in gerontology acute care, ranked fifth.

-In its 2015 rankings of the best Online Graduate Nursing Programs, U.S. News and World Report recognized Duke University School of Nursing as the sixth best program in the nation.
+In its 2017 rankings of the best Online Graduate Nursing Programs, U.S. News and World Report recognized Duke University School of Nursing as the third best program in the nation.

 Duke University School of Nursing provides advanced and comprehensive education to prepare students for a lifetime of learning and for careers as leaders, practitioners and/or researchers.